-A seven-day visitor pass can be bought for \$25 per private vehicle-commercial vehicle fees are higher-\$20 per motorcycle and \$8 per person for pedestrians, motorcycles and bicycles.
-An annual pass is available for \$40.
-There is a \$25 fee to launch a motorized or nonmotorized boat in the park (good for seven days).
-A 12-month boat permit can be purchased for \$60.
+A seven-day visitor pass can be bought for \$30 per private vehicle-commercial vehicle fees are higher-\$25 per motorcycle and \$15 per person for pedestrians, motorcycles and bicycles.
+An annual pass is available for \$55.
+Fees are set to increase in 2020.
+(However, the fee to launch a motorized or nonmotorized boat in the park has been discontinued as of 2019; completion of the Boater Education Program is necessary).
 Prices are subject to change.
 All park passes are available at the park entrances.
-Visitors can also purchase annual and seven-day entrance passes online.
-Go to nps.gov/ever/planyourvisit/fees.htm for more details.
+Visitors can also purchase annual and seven-day digital entrance passes online at yourpassnow.com.
+Simply present your device at the gate.